saltyrtc/saltyrtc-client-rs/README.md

 ## Example Client

-There is an example client at `examples/client.rs`.
+There is an example chat client at `examples/chat/main.rs`.
 You can invoke it both as initiator or responder.

-If you start the client as initiator, the signaling path and auth token will be randomly generated and printed:
+If you start the chat as initiator, the signaling path and auth token will be randomly generated and printed:

     $ export RUST_LOG=saltyrtc_client=DEBUG
-    $ cargo run --example client -- initiator INFO:saltyrtc_client::crypto: Generating new key pair
+    $ cargo run --example chat -- initiator INFO:saltyrtc_client::crypto: Generating new key pair
     INFO:saltyrtc_client::crypto: Generating new auth token